 The lovely ridged shape of a bundt cake just screams dessert, or perhaps a very special afternoon tea.
 The fluted and grooved patterns are based on traditional ceramic forms used in Germany, Austria and Hungary in the first half of last century.
 The aluminium bundt pan available these days really elevates a cake with that elegant and distinctive shape.
 If you want to use a plain old ring tin, then you should be safe but watch cooking times carefully just to be sure.

-This recipe comes from a great New Zealand site called Easy Green Living.
+This recipe came from a New Zealand website called Easy Green Living [which has since disappeared].